Olayinkaspec/Olayinkaspec/README.md

 - 👋 Hi, I’m @Olayinkaspec
-- 👀 I’m interested in Frontend and Backend development, Web3, and bioinformatics
+- 👀 I’m interested in Software development, Machine Learning, and Bioinformatics
-- 🌱 I’m currently sharpening my skills in Frontend development
+- 🌱 I’m currently sharpening my skills in Data Analytics
-- 💞️ I love to collaborate on design projects
+- 💞️ I love to collaborate on projects and participate in competitions
 - 📫 You can reach me on X as Olayinka_hod

 <!---